obabichev/articles/flask-react-heroku-netlify/part1/part1.md

     return "Welcome to My Awesome Blog"
 ```

-Now you can run this server by the command from `server` directory:
+You can now run this server with the following
+command from the `server` directory:

 ```shell script
 flask run
 ```

-And get a similar result:
+You should get a similar result:

 > * Environment: production
 >   WARNING: This is a development server.
 Do not use it in a production deployment.